polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 - When a proof is revoked.

-Each event also displays an `AccountId` to identify who triggered the event and the proof-of-existence data (as `Vec<u8>`) that is being stored or removed.
+Each event also displays an `AccountId` to identify who triggered the event and the proof-of-existence claim (as `Hash`) that is being stored or removed.
-By convention, each event includes an array with descriptive names for its parameters.

 To implement the pallet events: